 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 The Cooperative Research Program (CRP) provides opportunity to compete for financial assistance for projects seeking to improve and strengthen the relationship between fisheries researchers from NMFS, state fishery agencies, and universities and the U.S. fishing industry (recreational and commercial) in the Gulf of Mexico (FL, AL, MS, LA, TX), South Atlantic (FL, NC, SC, GA) and Caribbean (USVI and Puerto Rico).
 The program bolsters partnerships by providing a way for involving commercial and recreational fishermen in the collection of fundamental fisheries information in support of management and regulatory options.
 This program addresses NOAA's mission to "Protect, Restore, and Manage the Use of Coastal and Ocean Resources through an Ecosystem Approach to Management."

-Approximately $1.5 million may be available in fiscal year (FY) 2021 for projects.
-Actual funding availability for this program is contingent upon FY 2021 Congressional appropriations.
-The NMFS Southeast Fisheries Science Center estimates awarding approximately eight projects that will range from $25,000 to $250,000.
-The average award is $150,000.
+Approximately $ 500,000 may be available in fiscal year (FY) 2024 for projects.
+Actual funding availability for this program is contingent upon FY 2024 Congressional appropriations.
+The NMFS Southeast Fisheries Science Center estimates awarding approximately four projects that will range from $25,000 to $250,000.
+The average award is $125,000.
 Publication of this notice does not obligate NMFS to award any specific grant or cooperative agreement or any of the available funds.